Top 10 Sunny Sunflower Varieties to Grow

 Multicolored: Strawberry Blonde

 You’ll do a double take when you see that the petals are rose-pink at the base, while the ends seem to have been dipped in yellow paint.
-Like most sunflower varieties they grow best in a sunny spot with well-draining soil.
+Like most sunflower varieties, Strawberry Blonde grows best in a sunny spot with well-draining soil.
 This cultivar can grow more than 6 feet high.

 Runner-up: Ring of Fire is like an edgier, darker version of Strawberry Blonde.
 It was also an All-American Selection Winner in 2001.